 - Allergic reactions, including anaphylaxis are rare but may happen in some patients.
-Signs of allergic reaction to this medicine may be swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
-If this happens, do not take another dose of this medicine.
+Signs of allergic reaction to this drug may be swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
+If this happens, do not take another dose of this drug.
 You should get urgent medical treatment. - Severe allergic skin reaction, which can be life-threatening.
-You may develop blisters on your skin that are filled with fluid or a severe red rash all over your body that may be painful.
-Sometimes, a reaction to this medicine can happen that can cause a skin rash, along with problems with your organs, swollen lymph nodes, fever and higher than normal white blood cells. - Confusion and/or feeling dizzy, which may impair your ability to drive or use machinery.
+You may develop blisters on your skin that are filled with fluid or a severe red rash all over your body that may be painful. - Confusion and/or feeling dizzy, which may impair your ability to drive or use machinery.
 Use caution and tell your nurse or doctor if you feel dizzy or confused. - Effects on the nerves are called peripheral neuropathy.
 You may feel numbness, tingling, or pain in your hands and feet.
 It may be hard for you to button your clothes, open jars, or walk as usual.
-The effect on the nerves may get worse with more doses of the medicine.
-These effects get better in some people after the medicine is stopped but it does not get better in all people. - Tumor lysis syndrome: This medicine may act on the cancer cells very quickly.
-This may affect how your kidneys work and can be life-threatening. - This medicine may raise your risk of getting a second cancer, such as acute myeloid leukemia.
+The effect on the nerves may get worse with more doses of the drug.
+These effects get better in some people after the drug is stopped but it does not get better in all people. - Tumor lysis syndrome: This drug may act on the cancer cells very quickly.
+This may affect how your kidneys work and can be life-threatening. - This drug may raise your risk of getting a second cancer, such as acute myeloid leukemia.